 - ½ cup light corn syrup

-- 1 teaspoon vanilla extract
+- 1 tablespoon chocolate liqueur or 1 teaspoon vanilla extract

-- 1 cup whole pecans, (4 ounces), toasted and chopped into small pieces
+- 1 cup whole pecans, (4 ounces) toasted and chopped into small pieces

 - 2 ounces semisweet chocolate, chopped into ¼-inch pieces